Atemu/Polardroid/README.md

 Restoring a backup has the same environmental requirements as producing one; you must have a root shell and no other processes writing to userdata.

-Restoring a backup in full is sadly not possible.
-It currently not yet known why but it results in a boot loop.
+Restoring an entire backup is sadly not possible.
+It currently not yet known why but it results in a boot loop (https://github.com/Atemu/Polardroid/issues/5).
 You must selectively restore parts of userdata.
 In this process you can also decide which parts of your backup you actually wish to restore.

 ### Restore a backup